kadena-io/pact/docs/pact-reference.rst

       }
     }

-When assembling the message, this JSON should be "stringified" and provided for the ``cmd`` field.
+When assembling the message, this JSON should be “stringified” and provided for the ``cmd`` field.
 If you inspect the output of the `request formatter in the pact tool <#api-request-formatter>`__, you will see that the ``"cmd"`` field is a String of encoded, escaped JSON.